hakon-j-d-johnsen/2025-arduino-docker-precompile/README.md

 - Core cache: 13.56 s
 - Full cache: 4.72 s

-**Specifying which library combinations to precompile**
+**Specifying which cores and library combinations to precompile**

-This is done by specifying libraries and headers to include (to make arduino-cli include the respective libraries) in `arduino-docker-precompile/precompile-libraries.py`.
+Here this is done in the dockerfile, by passing arguments to the `precompile-cores.sh` script and the `precompile-libraries.py` script.

 ## How it works